daylook/algorithms/README.md

 Algorithm solutions and samples in Go.
 Most of algorthim questions are from https://www.geeksforgeeks.org/ and etc. Algorithms are mainy grouped as:

-A. Brute Force
+1. Brute Force
-B. Greedy Algorithms
+2. Greedy Algorithms
-C. Divide-and-Conquer
+3. Divide-and-Conquer
-D. Dynamic Programming
+4. Dynamic Programming
-E. Reduction / Transform-and-Conquer
+5. Reduction / Transform-and-Conquer
-F. Backtracking
+6. Backtracking
-G. Branch-and-Bound
+7. Branch-and-Bound
-H. Geometric
+8. Geometric
-I. Mathematical
+9. Mathematical
-J. Randomized
+10. Randomized